 On April 29, 2021, Mr. Levin entered into an employment agreement with the Company (the "Levin Employment Agreement").
 The Levin Employment Agreement provides that Mr. Levin's employment is "at will."
 His annual base salary is initially \$550,000 and he is eligible to participate in the Company's short-term incentive program, with a target bonus of 100% of his base salary.
 Mr. Levin received an initial equity grant of 70% RSUs and 30% PRSUs with a total value of \$5,000,000, totaling 248,826 RSUs and 106,640 PRSUs (the "Initial Grant").
 The RSU portion of the Initial Grant vests in four equal annual installments beginning on the first anniversary of Mr. Levin's start date.
 The PRSU portion of the Initial Grant will vest in a single installment if the Company's closing stock price is at least \$23.00 for a period of 20 consecutive trading days occurring after the second anniversary of his start date and prior to the fifth anniversary of the Start Date.
 If this price-based requirement is met before the third anniversary of the start date, then the PRSU portion of the Initial Grant will vest on the third anniversary of the start date, provided that Mr. Levin has remained employed by the Company through such date.
-If the price-based requirement is met after the third anniversary by the start date, then the PRSU portion of the Initial Grant will vest on the date the price requirement is met, provided that Mr. Levin has remained employed by the Company through such date.
+If the price-based requirement is met after the third anniversary but prior to the fifth anniversary of the start date, then the PRSU portion of the Initial Grant will vest on the date the price requirement is met, provided that Mr. Levin has remained employed by the Company through such date.
 The Initial Grant was made as an inducement grant under Nasdaq Listing Rule 5635(c)(4).
 Mr. Levin will also receive an annual equity grant for 2021 of 50% RSUs and 50% PRSUs with a total value of \$2,400,000.
 The RSU portion of the annual equity grant vests in four equal annual installments beginning on the first anniversary of the start date.
 The PRSU portion of the annual equity grant vests over four years based on the achievement of certain specified performance metrics for 2021 plus a requirement of continued employment.
-We will pay Mr. Levin's reaso
+We will pay Mr. Levin's reasonable expenses associated with commuting to and from our primary office and will also provide a corporate apartment in Charleston for a period of 18 months, which may be renewed.